 Fellows receive a certificate and $1000 stipend upon completion of the program.
 Fellows commit to:

-- attending all sessions,
+- attending all sessions and actively participate weekly,

 - completing pre and post reflections,

-- meeting at least once with their liaison librarian, and
+- meeting at least once with their liaison librarian,

 - submitting a final product that demonstrates integration of one or more information literacy Frames (view previous projects).